-Nondiscrimination Statement: Yuba City Unified School District prohibits discrimination, harassment, intimidation, and bullying based on actual or perceived race, color, ethnicity, national origin, immigration status, ancestry, age, creed, religion, political affiliation, gender, gender identity, gender expression, genetic information, mental or physical disability, sex, sexual orientation, marital status, pregnancy or parental status, medical information, military veteran status, or association with a person or a group with one or more of these actual or perceived characteristics or any other basis protected by law or regulation, in its educational program(s) or employment.
-If you believe you, or your student, have been subjected to discrimination, harassment, intimidation, or bullying you should contact your school site principal and/or the District’s Equity Compliance Officer/Title IX Coordinator, Michael Reed, Assistant Superintendent of Human Resources by phone at (530) 822-5200, by email at email@example.com or in person at 750 North Palora, Yuba City, CA 95991.
+Nondiscrimination Statement: Yuba City Unified School District prohibits discrimination, harassment (including sexual harassment), intimidation, and bullying based on actual or perceived race, color, ethnicity, national origin, immigration status, ancestry, age, creed, religion, political affiliation, gender, gender identity, gender expression, genetic information, mental or physical disability, sex, sexual orientation, marital status, pregnancy or parental status, medical information, military veteran status, or association with a person or a group with one or more of these actual or perceived characteristics or any other basis protected by law or regulation, in its educational program(s) or employment.
+If you believe you, or your student, have been subjected to discrimination, harassment, intimidation, or bullying you should contact your school site principal and/or the District’s Equity Compliance Officer/Title IX Coordinator, Robert Pogue, Director of Human Resources by phone at (530) 822-5200, by email at email@example.com or in person at 425 Plumas Blvd.
+Suite 200, Yuba City, CA 95991.

 Nondiscrimination/Harassment Policy (Student)